Twinkle, Twinkle, Lucky Stars: Release

 Twinkle, Twinkle, Lucky Stars was released in Hong Kong on 15 August 1985, and was also released in the Philippines as Dragon Mission on 6 May 1987.

 Box office

 The film grossed HK $28,911,851 at the Hong Kong box office.

 Home media

 On 30 June 2003, DVD was released by Hong Kong Legends at the United Kingdom in Region 2.

 On 22 March 2021, the UK boutique film label, Eureka Video, released Twinkle, Twinkle Little Stars as part of the Lucky Stars trilogy collection on Blu Ray.
 The set includes remastered versions of Winners and Sinners (1983), My Lucky Stars (1985) in addition to the aforementioned Twinkle, Twinkle, Lucky Stars (1985).

-It was released on blu ray as part of the Shout!
+The film was released on Blu-ray as part of the Shout!
 Factory title The Jackie Chan Collection: Volume 2 in 2023.